- Herniated Disc Injuries in Illinois Car Accidents

 Herniated Disc Injuries in Illinois Car Accidents

-Our law firm handles a wide variety of cases related to car accidents.
-Time and again, one common injury that surfaces in victims is a herniated disc.
-Many people do not know much about this injury or how it can arise including in the circumstances of an automobile accident.
-Therefore, we have laid out some information below that will help you understand this issue as well as links where you can find settlement amounts and jury awards in car accident cases involving herniated discs.
+We handle a wide variety of car crash cases.
+Time and again, one common injury is a herniated disc.
+Many people do not know much about this injury.
+They don’t know how it can arise in an automobile accident.
+We have laid out some info below on this topic.
+It will help you understand this issue.
+Click the links for awards with car crashes and herniated discs too.

 The Location of Herniated Disc in Illinois Automobile Accidents

-Before jumping into the problems associated with herniated discs, some explanation of the human anatomy might be helpful so you can get a deeper understanding of their origins.
-The setting for these injuries is the human spine, also known as the vertebral column.
-There are actually 33 discs or vertebrae within the spine and the entire column is encased in the spinal canal.
+An explanation of the human anatomy might be helpful.
+It will give you a deeper knowledge of this topic.
+The setting for these wounds is the human spine.
+People also refer to it as the vertebral column.
+There are actually 33 discs or vertebrae within the spine.
+The entire column encases the spinal canal.

-Stretching from the head to the lower back, the first set are known as the cervical vertebrae, the next twelve are known as the thoracic vertebrae, the next five are known as the lumbar vertebrae, and the final nine are known as the sacral vertebrae and are the lowest.
-In between each of the cervical, thoracic, and lumber vertebrae there is a rubbery disc that acts as a cushion between each of the bones so that they do not grind on each other.
-On the other hand, there is no such material in between the sacral vertebrae because those discs are all fused together.
+The cervical vertebrae stretch from the head to the lower back.
+They are the first set.
+The next twelve are known as the thoracic vertebrae.
+The five after that are known as the lumbar vertebrae.
+The final nine are known as the sacral vertebrae and are the lowest.
+In between each of them are rubbery disks that act as a cushion.
+They make sure the bones do not grind on each other.
+There is no material between the sacral vertebrae.
+They are all fused together.

 The Cause of Herniated Discs in Illinois Automobile Accidents

-Herniated disc injuries occur when trouble arises in these rubbery areas between vertebrae.
-Each disc has a hard, outer ring, called the anulus fibrosus, and a softer inner area, called the nucleus pulposus.
-A rip, tear, or break in the outer ring could allow the inner portion to protrude out and if it does, then this is what is known as a herniated disc.
+Herniated disc happen when trouble arises in the rubbery areas.
+Each disc has a hard, outer ring, called the anulus fibrosus.
+They also have a softer inner area, called the nucleus pulposus.
+A rip, tear, or break in the outer ring could force inner portion to protrude out.
+If it does, then a herniated disc manifests.

-Interestingly, you might have a herniated disc and experience no pain whatsoever.
-However, if you are experiencing pain because of a spinal injury, then the discomfort will probably be associated with where on the spine the herniated disc is.
-For instance, herniated discs in the neck might manifest themselves in the arm, leg, or shoulder.
-Whereas, herniated discs toward the bottom of your spine might result in pain in the thigh, calf, or buttocks.
-Herniated discs can result from many different situations but here are some of the most common:
+You might have a herniated disc and experience no pain at all.
+The discomfort will be tied to the herniated disc location.
+Herniated discs in the neck might evidence in the arm, leg, or shoulder.
+Herniated discs toward the bottom of your spine might evidence in the thigh, calf, or buttocks.
+Herniated discs can result from many different situations.
+Here are some of the most common causes.

-- Aging: Over time, your spine looses some of its flexibility when its water content declines.
-This can make the spine more brittle and prone to tears where a younger, more water-filled spine would not face any of these problems.
+- Aging.
+Over time, spines lose agility when its water content declines.
+This can make the spine more brittle and prone to tears.
+A younger, more water-filled spine would not face any of these problems.

-- Gradual Tear: Many people do not know when their herniated disc exactly occurred.
+- Gradual Tear.
+Many people do not know when their herniated disc exactly occurred.
 This is not uncommon.
-Over the course of a life involving heavy lifting during work, exercise, or other activities, the outer rim can result in a herniated disc.
+Heavy lifting and exercise can wear the rim down over time.
+This will create a herniate a disc.

 Herniated Disc Accidents in Illinois Car Crashes

-The violent forces exerted on the back and neck during a car accident may damage or rupture the discs that provide shock resistance and protection to the spine.
-When this happens, it is referred to as a herniated disc and victims often undergo extensive surgical procedures and painful rehabilitation in their efforts to return to the same physical condition they enjoyed prior to their accidents.
-For some, the damage and pain may result in permanent disability or hinder their efforts to return to the activities they enjoyed.
-The Chicago car accident attorneys of Rosenfeld Injury Lawyers are committed to assisting these care accident victims by securing the compensation they need to pay for their medical bills and recoup the cost of lost wages and out of pocket expenses.
+Violent forces from car crashes damage or rupture discs.
+They’re meant to provide shock support and protection to the spine.
+When this happens, it is referred to as a herniated disc.
+Victims often need extensive procedures and painful rehab.
+Even then, it’s hard to get back to normal.
+For some, the damage and pain may result in permanent handicaps.
+It might also hinder their efforts to return to the same activities.
+Our attorneys commit to assisting these car accident victims.
+We secure the compensation they need.
+It helps pay for their medical bills.
+It also recoups lost wages and other expenses of the event.

 How Herniated Discs Occur During Car Accidents in Illinois

-The spine is a large bundle of major nerves that carry signals to and from the brain and the rest of the body.
-Discs located between the vertebrae cushion and protect the nerves during activity and act as a form of defense during trauma.
-Most car accidents result in rapid deceleration or sudden changes in direction, and the forces placed on the human body during these moments can cause serious injuries.
+The spine is a large bundle of major nerves.
+It carries signals to and from the brain and the rest of the body.
+Discs located between the vertebrae cushion and protect these nerves.
+They serve as a defense during trauma.
+Cars crash with rapid stops or sudden changes in direction.
+Forces placed on the body during these moments can cause serious injuries.

-Many herniated disc injuries occur when the body is propelled in one direction by an impact and then snapped back when a seatbelt or airbag whips the body back into the seat.
-When the disc is herniated, the gelatinous fluid inside may begin to leak, exposing the nerve.
-An exposed or pinched nerve can cause agonizing pain and disrupt nervous function such that the victim may lose balance or motor function.
+Many herniated disks occur when the body snaps back and forth.
+For instance, seatbelts or airbag whips the body back into the seat.
+When the disc is herniated, the gelatinous fluid inside may begin to leak.
+This exposes the nerve.
+An exposed or pinched nerve can cause agonizing pain.
+It disrupts nervous function and victims lose balance or motor function.

 Types of Car Accidents Resulting in Herniated Discs